CFA Institute Responds to SEC Proposal on Climate-Related Disclosures: 5 Key Takeaways

 - We support commitment, target, and goals disclosures, believing they likely will result in more meaningful transition disclosures.
 Such commitments and targets are important in crystallizing a company’s transition path.

-- We are concerned many of the climate-related disclosures will be qualitative – including impact disclosures – and, therefore, believe enforcement will be key to ensure company specificity.
+- We are concerned that many of the climate-related disclosures will be qualitative – including impact disclosures – and, therefore, believe enforcement will be key to ensure company specificity.

 - We are concerned by the lack of disclosure regarding the cost of reducing GHG emissions since such emission metrics will need to be translated from non-financial metrics to financial impacts for investment decision-making – making such disclosures more useful to sophisticated investors.